salemsajjad/SRGAN_test/README.md

 - trim_video.py --> when you want to trim a video from a second to another

-- video_to_frame --> when you want to get and save frames from a video
+- video_to_frame.py --> when you want to get and save frames from a video